biaProjects/java-course-udemy/README.md

   It is divided in 2 projects used as examples (a), exercises (b) and explanation/exercises about static members (c).

   - `a - Introduction to OOP`
+    - `a - Project 1 - Triangle`
       A project that calculates the area of 2 triangles, and tell which area is bigger.
       It is divided in 3 parts...
         1. Without the use of OOP
         2. Including OOP
         3. Including Cohesion

       This project represents the first contact with the POO concepts in Java!

+    - `b - Project 2 - Stock`
+      Simple project simulating stock management where a product will have the data: name, price, and quantity in stock, and will include the operations of stock entry and stock exit.
+      This project also includes teaching the toString method.

 - `2° OOP - stock`
   Project with five versions, each one adding new concepts: